Country dossier

 Technical standards and conformance

 The conformance bar across the public-sector (WAD) and private-sector (EAA) tracks is anchored on the same EU harmonised standard, EN 301 549, currently in force at version 3.2.1.
 EN 301 549 imports WCAG 2.1 Level AA as its baseline web-content conformance requirement and adds additional requirements specific to mobile applications, native software, non-web documents, hardware, and communications functionality.
-The standard's update to integrate WCAG 2.2 is in progress at ETSI and CEN-CENELEC; once published, the Ministry of e-Government's monitoring methodology and the APD's market-surveillance guidance are both expected to track the new version on a transitional schedule.
+The standard's update to integrate WCAG 2.2 is in progress at ETSI and CEN-CENELEC; once published, the Ministry of e-Government's monitoring methodology and DAMTN's market-surveillance practice are both expected to track the new version on a transitional schedule.

 Penalties — the full exposure stack

 A common error in compliance budgeting is to read the administrative-fine table in isolation and conclude that accessibility violations in Bulgaria are cheap.
 They are not.
 The administrative-fine column is the floor of a five-layer exposure stack: (1) administrative fines under the four statutes; (2) civil discrimination damages, uncapped under Bulgarian tort law; (3) public-procurement disqualification, with bid-revenue implications that often dwarf the fine itself; (4) consumer-protection / class-action exposure under the general civil-procedure framework; and (5) EU Commission infringement procedures against the Bulgarian state for systemic non-implementation, which sit outside the national regime entirely but flow back as policy pressure on the national regulators to enforce harder.
-Below, all figures are presented in euros (the statutes are denominated in BGN at the locked 1.95583 conversion rate; Bulgaria's planned euro adoption from 1 January 2026 redenominates the underlying BGN figures without changing their economic value).
+Below, all figures are presented in euros (the statutes are denominated in BGN at the locked 1.95583 conversion rate; Bulgaria's euro adoption on 1 January 2026 redenominated the underlying BGN figures without changing their economic value).

 Layer 1 — administrative fines under the four statutes